 This can allow for a smoother picture, faster downloading of streaming content, and decreased lag.

-Even though almost TVs look alike because they’re basically a large screen with plastic or metallic covering, they can be stylish as well and different brands are ensuring the unique look and feel of their products.
+Even though almost TVs look alike because they’re basically large screens with plastic or metallic covering, they can be stylish as well and different brands are ensuring the unique look and feel of their products.

-Depending on your choice, silver colored TVs are usually prestigious and always give this luxurious cues but that also depend on the location of the TV itself.
+Depending on your choice, silver-colored TVs are usually prestigious and always give these luxurious cues but that also depends on the location of the TV itself.
 If it will be fitted on the wall and the color of the wall or the background where the TV will be situated all matters when determining the color of your TV.

-Also thinner bezels give a much better experience an modern aesthetics.
+Also, thinner bezels give a much better experience and modern aesthetics.
 Due to the technology of the OLED and LED panels, TVs that uses these components are usually blade-slim.

 There are many ways for TV manufacturers to talk about brightness, but it all comes down to the nits.
 A nit is a universal measure of brightness.